mikebob/TTASelectButton/README.md

 TTASelectButton
 ===============

-A custom button with a popup text selector
+A custom button control with a popup text selector, it's intended use is for iPad applications that want to conserve on space.

 **Example Usage**